 All licensed foster caregivers are required to attend the Educational Advocacy Training, which is part of UCAN's in-service training curriculum.
 This enables the foster caregiver to participate more fully in their child's educational plan.
 Foster parents are encouraged and expected to participate in school conferences, IEP staffings, and other meetings regarding the educational services being provided for children in their care.
+UCAN case managers, and sometimes supervisors, support them in school meetings to ensure that their concerns are heard.

 UCAN encourages both licensed caregivers and unlicensed relative foster parents and those seeking to become licensed to participate in all available trainings.
 Foster caregivers are provided training on court, service appeal procedure, and Administrative Case Reviews during PRIDE.
 On-going trainings covering these topics are also offered throughout the year and service appeal brochures are readily available.
 Caregivers have access to Educational Coaches via UCAN if they are in need of additional assistance navigating the education system.
-Additionally, case managers are trained in procedures related to accessing DCFS educational attorneys for difficult cases.
+Additionally, case managers are trained in procedures related to accessing DCFS educational attorneys for challenging cases.